Franandrade94/Franandrade94/README.md

   - Sequelize
   - GIT

-Tambien tengo conocimientos de Illustrator para el diseño visual de material.
+I also have knowledge of Illustrator for visual design purposes.

-## No dudes en contactarte conmigo!
+## Feel free to contact me!

-Cel: +54 9 1156073772
+Phone: +54 9 1156073772
-mail: franandrade@gmail.com
+Email: franandrade@gmail.com
 LinkedIn: https://www.linkedin.com/in/andrade-francisco94/